microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

     ![DimProduct update](./Media/DimCustomer.png)

-1. Within the **Queries** pane right click the **DimCustomer_raw** table and select the **Rename** option to update the table names to now simply be titled **DimCustomer**:
+1. In the **Queries** pane, right click the **DimCustomer_raw** table and click the **Rename** option to change the table name to just **DimCustomer**.

     ![Rename product](./Media/DimCustomerRename.png)

-1. Within the **Queries** pane while holding ctrl on your keyboard (or shift if they are adjacent), click the following tables listed below and then right click to select the **Delete** option to bulk remove the tables from our dataset.
+1. In the **Queries** pane, hold ctrl on your keyboard (or shift if they are next to each other), and click the tables below.
+Then right click to select the **Delete** option to remove the tables from our dataset.
     1. DimGeography_raw
     1. DimProductCategory_raw
     1. DimProductSubcategory_raw

     ![Delete product](./Media/BulkDeleteQueries.png)

-1. Now that we're ready to return to our modeling view navigate to the **Home** tab and select the **Close & Apply** option.
+1. To go back to our model view, go to the **Home** tab and click the **Close & Apply** option.

     ![Close apply.](./Media/CloseApply.png)

-1. Returning to the **Model** view, our tables now resemble a star with our fact table, maintaining all of our sales records and our dimension tables which are then used to filter our results.
+1. In the **Model** view, our tables look like a star with our fact table, which has all our sales records and our dimension tables, which filter our results by our relationships.

     ![Star Schema view.](./Media/StarSchemaView.png)

 <font size="6">✅ Lab check</font>

-We've been able to properly model our dataset into a proper star schema but a new requirement has come in that our data model has to be both - **near-real time** and **blazing fast**.
-For this we'll want to revisit our storage mode options and determine if each of our tables are configured properly.
+We have modeled our dataset into a star schema, but now we need our data model to be **near-real time** and **very fast**.
+To do this, we’ll need to check our storage mode options and see if each of our tables are set up properly.

 ---
 ## Mixed (Composite) mode

-With mixed (composite) mode we can mix both Import and DirectQuery modes into a single model.
-Models developed in composite mode support configuring the storage mode as Import, DirectQuery, or Dual for each table.
+With mixed (composite) mode, we can use both Import and DirectQuery modes in one model.
+In composite mode, we can set the storage mode as Import, DirectQuery, or Dual for each table.

-A table configured as dual storage mode is both Import and DirectQuery, depending upon the query.
-This allows Power BI to determine the most efficient mode to use on a query-by-query basis.
+A table with dual storage mode is both Import and DirectQuery, depending on the query.
+This lets Power BI choose the best mode to use for each query.

 [Learn more about composite mode](https://docs.microsoft.com/power-bi/connect-data/service-dataset-modes-understand#composite-mode)

 ---

-1. Within the **Model** view, we'll select the following tables listed below by holding ctrl on our keyboard, navigating to the **Properties** pane and expanding the **Advanced** options.
-For the **Storage mode** option select the drop down and update the selection to **Import**.
+1. In the **Model** view, we’ll hold ctrl on our keyboard and choose the tables below.
+Then, we’ll go to the **Properties** pane and open the **Advanced** options.
+For the **Storage mode** option, we’ll click the drop down and change the selection to **Import**.
     1. DimDate
     1. DimProduct
     1. DimStore